Volunteer at the Bobbo!

-As the official Charity Partner of this annual fundraising event, one very important way in which we can show our appreciation for all the Bobbo does for us, is to recruit a team of Lifeline volunteers to help out at the event.
+As the official Charity Partner of this annual fundraising event, one very important way in which we can show our appreciation for all the Bobbo does for us is to recruit a team of Lifeline volunteers to help out at the event.

 Please help if you can

-Every task counts, and every volunteer helps.
+Every task counts, and every volunteer makes a difference.